AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Contacts/agora_chat_contact_ios.md

 }];
 ```

-Once you accept or decline the contact invitation, the user that sends the invitation receives the `friendRequestDidApprove` or `friendRequestDidDecline` callback
+Once you accept or decline the contact invitation, the user that sends the invitation receives the `friendRequestDidApproveByUser` or `friendRequestDidDeclineByUser` callback.

 ```objective-c
 /*